Insites Docs Instance DataManaging DataLinking Databases Together

 Linking Databases Together

-Insites uses 'Data Source' fields to implement foreign key constraints, which define relationships between database tables and allow users to build databases with the following features:
+Insites uses 'Data Source' fields to implement foreign key constraints.
+These fields create smart links between your databases, keeping your data organized and accurate.
+The 'Data Source' fields allow you to build databases with the following features:

 The foreign key ensures that the data in one table (referred to as the child table) corresponds to the data in another table (referred to as the parent table).
-They define a relationship between the two tables based on a shared column or columns.
-The foreign key in the child table references the primary key in the parent table, establishing a link between the two.
+They define a relationship between two tables based on a shared column or set of columns.
+For example, the system prevents assigning an order to a customer who does not exist.

 The foreign key helps maintain data consistency by preventing orphaned or invalid data.
 With referential integrity enforced by the foreign key, you cannot insert a value into the child table's foreign key column that does not exist as a primary key in the parent table.
-This constraint ensures that data in the child table remains linked to valid and existing data in the parent table.
+For example, if a customer’s ID changes, the system ensures their orders remain correctly connected.

 The relationship established by the foreign key enables efficient data retrieval through joins.
-Joins combine data from multiple related tables based on the foreign key and primary key relationship.
-By joining tables, you can retrieve related data and perform complex queries involving data from multiple tables.
+Joins combine data from multiple related tables based on their foreign key and primary key relationships.
+By joining tables, you can retrieve related data and perform complex queries across multiple tables.

 Foreign key constraints can also define cascading actions.
 These actions automatically propagate changes across related tables.
 For example, you can specify actions such as cascading deletes or updates, where modifying or deleting a row in the parent table automatically affects the corresponding rows in the child table.